jvde-github/AIS-catcher/README.md

 ```
 vcpkg install rtlsdr rtlsdr:x64-windows ZeroMQ ZeroMQ:x64-windows
 ```
-The included solution file in the mscv directory should allow you to build AIS-catcher with RTL-SDR/ZMQ support in the Visual Studio IDE.
+The included solution file in the mscv directory allows you to build AIS-catcher with RTL-SDR/ZMQ support in the Visual Studio IDE.

 ## Container images